 Chanda et al (2014) Generation of induced neuronal cells by the single reprogramming factor ASCL1.
 Stem Cell Reports 3 282 PMID: 25254342

 Do you know of a great paper that uses (RS)-AMPA from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area